 - 1 crisp apple, diced into small cubes

-- 1 red pepper, diced into small cubes (or other crunchy pepper)
+- 1 red bell pepper, diced into small cubes

-- 1 tablespoon of lime juice (or 1/4 wedge of lime squeezed)
+- 1 tablespoon lime juice 1/4 wedge of lime squeezed

 - Preheat the oven to 325 degrees F.